 Respect: spiritual and practical support for Catholic faith communities, enabling them to become self-sufficient and flourish according to their own needs and traditions

 It costs a lot to keep a mission diocese running.
-In addition to the day-to-day costs of the churches and chapels – gas, electricity and water – there are also catechetical programs, seminaries, work of religious communities, communication and transportation needs, and the building of new churches that need support.
+As well as the day-to-day costs of the churches and chapels – gas, electricity and water – there are also catechetical programs, seminaries, work of religious communities, communication and transportation needs, and the building of new churches.
+All of these need support.
 The number of extra projects we fund each year depends entirely on the total donations we receive.
 In 2011 we funded 6 extra projects per diocese but in 2012 we were only able to fund 4.
 We rely 100% on the generosity of Catholics in England and Wales and receive no government funding for our work.

 Missio Worldwide is the Catholic Church’s official support agency for overseas mission.
+In order to channel all of the donations from Catholics to missionary dioceses effectively, Missio Worldwide has offices in 120 countries to collect the funds and distribute them directly to bishops in dioceses in need.
 This website is for Missio England and Wales.
-In order to channel all of the donations from Catholics to missionary dioceses effectively, we have Missio offices in 120 countries to collect the funds and distribute them directly to bishops in dioceses in need.

-All you need to know about Gift Aid is that it adds 25p to every £1 you give to Missio without costing you a penny!
+Gift Aid adds 25p to every £1 you give to Missio without costing you a penny!
 You can Gift Aid if you are a UK taxpayer – this could be income tax, tax on a pension or capital gains tax – you simply have to have paid an amount of tax equal to the amount Missio will claim back on your gift.
 If you would like to Gift Aid your donations, please contact us via telephone on 020 7821 9755 or email us at firstname.lastname@example.org so that we can send you a Gift Aid Declaration form to sign.
 If you’re not sure if you are eligible and would like to talk to someone about Gift Aid, please call 020 7821 9755.

 There are a number of local and national organisations that help connect lay Catholics to mission opportunities abroad.
 You may contact religious congregations directly or the Lay Missionary & Volunteer Network (LMVN).
 The LMVN promotes opportunities for men and women of all backgrounds and skills to respond to the Gospel through international volunteer services for people in need.